-The Hungarian macroprudential strategy presented below consists of seven main parts.1 First of all, we describe the vision, mission and strategic objectives of the Magyar Nemzeti Bank (MNB) in relation to macroprudential policy (i).
+The Hungarian macroprudential strategy presented below consists of seven main parts.
+First of all, we describe the vision, mission and strategic objectives of the Magyar Nemzeti Bank (MNB) in relation to macroprudential policy (i).
 Next, we provide a clear explanation for why macroprudential interventions are needed (ii).
 We enumerate the market frictions and market failures inherent in the financial intermediary system that may render the functioning of the financial system too risky for the economy as a whole, giving rise to financial or real economic crises.
-In the third part, we describe the criteria to be considered while setting up the institutional framework for an effective and efficient macroprudential policy and during the development of the macroprudential strategy (iii).
-We then proceed to present the external environment of macroprudential policy, the legal framework and the structure of the institutional system (iv), and discuss the application of macroprudential instruments (v).
-Finally, as transparency is of primary importance in the efficient implementation of macroprudential policy, we provide a more detailed overview of the communication (vi) and external control (vii) of macroprudential policy.
+In the third part, we describe the criteria to be considered while setting up the institutional framework for an effective and efficient macroprudential policy and during the development of the Hungarian macroprudential policy, the legal framework and the structure of the institutional system (iv), and discuss the application of the Hungarian macroprudential instruments (v).
+Finally, as transparency is of primary importance in the efficient implementation of macroprudential policy, we provide a more detailed overview of its communication in Hungary (vi) and external control (vii) of macroprudential policy.